keindev/tasktree/README.md

 #### add(text)

 Adds a new task to the task tree.
 If there are active tasks, add a new one as a subtask - to the last subtask of the first active task.
-Returns `Task` instance.
+Returns [Task](#task) instance.

 ##### text

-Text to display.
+Text for display.

 Type: `string`

 #### render()

-Render a task tree in to string.
-Return string with tasks hierarchy.
+Render a task tree into a string.
+Returns string with tasks hierarchy.

 ### Task

-An entity for manipulating a task containing all dependent objects (informational messages, errors, progress bars and tasks).
+Entity for managing a task - includes all child objects (informational messages, errors, progress bars, and tasks).

 #### Task statuses